mikelovesolivia/react-personal-portfolio-template/README.md

   </Nav.Link>
   ```
   - If you have your own blog already, just change the link above to yours.
   - If you do not have a blog but want to have one, you can build it with [Hexo](https://hexo.io/).
 You can follow this [tutorial](https://hexo.io/docs/).
+For the theme, I used [Keep](https://github.com/XPoet/hexo-theme-keep?tab=readme-ov-file) for my [blog](https://mikelovesolivia.github.io/blog/) and it offers very detailed [documents](https://keep-docs.xpoet.cn/).
+You can also pick your favorite one on [Hexo Themes](https://hexo.io/themes/).

 - Track your visitors
   - This project uses [RevolverMaps](https://www.revolvermaps.com/) to track and record vistor statistics.
-If you want to customize your own visitor statistics widget, change `script.src` in line 8 of `./src/components/VisitorMap.jsx` to the link of your selected widget's.
+If you want to customize your own visitor statistics widget, change `script.src` in `line 8` of `./src/components/VisitorMap.jsx` to the link of your selected widget's.

 ## Deploy on GitHub Pages

 Deployment is done following this [Doc](https://github.com/gitname/react-gh-pages):
-- Go to `package.json` and change the URL of `"homepage"` in line 5
+- Go to `package.json` and change the URL of `"homepage"` in `line 5`

   ```"homepage": "https://mikelovesolivia.github.io/react-personal-portfolio-template/"```